 © Università degli Studi di Padova - Credits: HCE Web agency

-is organising the
+is organizing the

-The " Universal Periodic Review" (UPR) is a unique procedure within the UN human rights machinery.
-It is a mechanism of the Human Rights Council based on dialogue and peer-to-peer cooperation among UN Member States.
-Any Country can address recommendations to the States under review, which can either support or "note" them, and must implement those accepted.
-UPR sessions are conducted three times a year in Geneva by the Human Rights Council Working Group, composed by the 47 Member States of the Council, with the participation of any other Member State of the UN and with the support of the Office of the High Commissioner for Human Rights (OHCHR).
-The output of the Working Group is then approved by the Council in a subsequent ordinary session.
-Over the UPR cycles, the procedure drives the States to identify their strengths and weaknesses and to prioritise their strategies for the fulfillment of human rights.
+The " Universal Periodic Review" (UPR) is a unique procedure within the UN human rights machinery: a mechanism of the Human Rights Council based on peer-to-peer cooperation among UN Member States.
+Any Country can address recommendations to any other partner, and tha latter can either support or "note" them, and commit itself to implement those accepted.
+UPR sessions are conducted three times a year in Geneva by the Human Rights Council Working Group, composed by the 47 Member States of the Council, with the technical support of a dedicated branch of the Office of the High Commissioner for Human Rights (OHCHR).
+The output of the Working Group is then approved in a subsequent ordinary session of the Human Rights Council.
+Over the UPR cycles, the procedure drives States to identify their strengths and weaknesses nd prioritise their strategies.

-Teams must thoroughly analyse the human rights performance of the State they represent and of the other States included in the exercise.
-Teams set up their positions and play their roles in the simulation trying to reflect the political environment of the assigned State.
-Each team will therefore give a voice not only to the Government, but also to civil society actors and other relevant stakeholders including, as appropriate, National Human Rights Institutions.
+The Padova Model UPR offers master's degree students an opportunity of non-formal education.
+Teams must thoroughly analyze the human rights performance of the State they are representing and of the other States included in the exercise.
+Teams set up their positions and play their roles in the simulation, trying to reflect the political environment of the assigned State, but also respecting the genuine goals of the UPR mechanism.
+Team members may also play the roles of Civil Society Organisations active in the State and, if applicable, of National Human Rights Institutions.
+Each team will therefore give voice to the government of the assigned State, but also to its civil society.

 1) Preparatory phase: October-early November, 2019

-2) Final phase: PADOVA MODEL UPR 2019, The Simulation: Padova, 27-29 November 2019
+2) Final phase: PADOVA MODEL UPR 2019, The Simulation: Padua, 27-29 November 2019

 Day 1 (afternoon): pre-session: civil society / NHRIs from SuRs brief the governmental representatives of RSs;

 Day 2 : simulation of the UPR Working Group session with six SuR and RS.